 In this query template, {ATTRIB} was replaced with one of nine pairs of attribute phrases that describe the content (career vs. family) of this gender stereotype (e.g., "prioritize career goals" vs. "prioritize family needs"; "lead teams" vs. "raise children"; see Table 7 for the full list).
-Then, the LPR(w) of each [MASK] target word w was computed by contrasting career and family pairwise.
-Since LPRs in this situation have a population $\mu = 0$ and $\sigma =$ 1.414 (see online supplemental materials), and because there are only two pairs of male and female target words, the effect size d was computed with the population σ to have a more appropriate estimate.
+Then, the LPR(w) of each [MASK] target word w was computed by contrasting career versus family pairwise.
+Since LPRs in this situation have a population $\mu = 0$ and $\sigma = 1.414$ (see online Supplemental Materials), and because there are only two pairs of male and female target words, the effect size d was computed with the population $\sigma$ to have a more appropriate

 The LMM analysis involved a 2 ([MASK] gender: male vs. female) × 2 (wording of [MASK] targets: "men vs. women" or "fathers vs. mothers") × 9 (pairs of attribute phrases) full-factorial design.
-Raw LPRs were divided by the population σ 1.414, so that the effect of pairwise contrast of [MASK] gender can be directly interpreted as the effect size d.
+Raw LPRs were divided by the population $\sigma$ 1.414 so that the effect of pairwise contrast of [MASK] gender can be directly interpreted as the effect size d.